-It is generally accepted that marketing is everything that a company does to reach and begin to persuade a sales opportunity, and sales is everything that a company does to close the sale and gain a customer.
+It is generally accepted that marketing, like the use of custom trade show exhibits, is everything that a company does to reach and begin to persuade a sales opportunity, and sales is everything that a company does to close the sale and gain a customer.

 Despite their common end goal – get more revenue and expand market share for the company – in many companies the Sales and Marketing teams are often at odds with each other.